United States v. Apple (2012): Facts

-Beginning on December 8, 2009, Apple's senior VP of Internet Software and Services, Eddy Cue, contacted the Publishers to set up meetings for the following week.
+Beginning on December 8, 2009, Apple's senior VP of Internet Software and Services, Eddy Cue, contacted the publishers to set up meetings for the following week.
 During the meetings Cue suggested that Apple would sell the majority of e-books between $9.99 and $14.99, with new releases being $12.99 to $14.99.
 Apple also adopted the agency model which it used in its App Store for distribution of e-books.
-This let Publishers control the price of the e-books with Apple receiving a 30% commission.
+This let publishers control the price of the e-books with Apple receiving a 30% commission.
 Apple also set up price tiers for different books.
-Apple also included a MFN clause in their contract with the Publishers which allowed for Apple to sell e-book at its competitors' lowest price.
+Apple included a MFN clause in their contract with the publishers which allowed for Apple to sell e-books at its competitors' lowest price.

-Amazon learned about the coming deals between the Publishers and Apple on January 18, 2010.
+Amazon learned about the coming deals between the publishers and Apple on January 18, 2010.
 In response, Amazon appealed directly to authors and encouraged disintermediation, the act of reducing intermediaries between producers and consumers (i.e. allowing for authors to directly sell to consumers).
 Authors could choose a "new 70 percent royalty option" for e-books with a list price "between $2.99 and $9.99."
 The Big Six publishers called each other over 100 times in the week before signing the agreement.
-Steve Jobs even called Rupert Murdoch, HarperCollins' parent company News Corp's CEO, to persuade him to have HarperCollins join.
+Steve Jobs even emailed James Murdoch, HarperCollins' parent company News Corp's CEO, to persuade him to have HarperCollins join.

 On the day of the launch, Jobs was asked by a reporter why people would pay $14.99 for a book in the iBookstore when they could purchase it for $9.99 from Amazon.
-In response Jobs stated that "The price will be the same...
-Publishers are actually withholding their books from Amazon because they are not happy."
-By stating this, Jobs acknowledged his understanding that the Publishers would raise e-book prices and that Apple would not have to face any competition from Amazon on price.
+In response Jobs stated that "The price will be the same... publishers are actually withholding their books from Amazon because they are not happy."
+By stating this, Jobs acknowledged his understanding that the publishers would raise e-book prices and that Apple would not have to face any competition from Amazon on price.